How property transfer duties are calculated

 Property transfer duties are calculated according to value brackets that correspond to certain rates.
 These brackets, sometimes called thresholds, change every year.

-In Montréal, the value brackets for 2021 are as follows:
+In Montréal, the value brackets from January 1, 2025 are as follows:

 ---|---|